RedDocMD/cork/README.md

 ### Inline evaluation

 With the `-e/--expr` flag, Cork accepts an expression to evaluate.
 The expression cannot be a set-directive.
 The expression is evaluated and the answer is printed in the default output radix.
+The `-a/--all-bases` flag prints the result in all the four bases.

 ### Script evaluation

 With the `-f/--file` flag, Cork accepts the path of a file.
 This file will be executed as a script from top to bottom.
 Any command allowed in the REPL is allowed in the script.
 The script will print its outputs to `stdout` and its errors to `stderr`.

+### Punctuation

+The `-p/--punctuate-output` flag punctuates the output numbers with underscores.
+The same can be done with a key of the same name in the config file.
+The presence of this flag overrides the option set in the config file.

 ## Configuration